rust-lang/rust/src/doc/trpl/hello-world.md

 This line does all of the work in our little program.
 There are a number of details that are important here.
 The first is that it’s indented with four spaces, not tabs.
-Please configure our editor of choice to insert four spaces with the tab key.
-We provide some [sample configurations for various editors][configs].
+Please configure your editor of choice to insert four spaces with the tab key.
+We provide some
+[sample configurations for various editors][configs].

 [configs]: https://github.com/rust-lang/rust/tree/master/src/etc/CONFIGS.md

 The second point is the `println!()` part.
 This is calling a Rust [macro][macro], which is how metaprogramming is done in Rust.
 If it were a function instead, it would look like this: `println()`.
 For our purposes, we don’t need to worry about this difference.
 Just know that sometimes, we’ll see a `!`, and that means that we’re calling a macro instead of a normal function.
 Rust implements `println!` as a macro rather than a function for good reasons, but that's an advanced topic.
-One last thing to mention: Rust’s macros are significantly different from C macros, if we’ve used those.
+One last thing to mention: Rust’s macros are significantly different from C macros, if you’ve used those.
 Don’t be scared of using macros.
-We’ll get to the details eventually, we’ll just have to take it on trust for now.
+We’ll get to the details eventually, you’ll just have to take it on trust for now.

 [macro]: macros.html

 Next, `"Hello, world!"` is a ‘string’.
 Strings are a surprisingly complicated topic in a systems programming language, and this is a ‘statically allocated’ string.
-If we want to read further about allocation, check out [the stack and the heap][allocation], but we don’t need to right now if we don’t want to.
+If you want to read further about allocation, check out [the stack and the heap][allocation], but you don’t need to right now if you don’t want to.
 We pass this string as an argument to `println!`, which prints the string to the screen.
 Easy enough!